ps-tuebingen-courses/pl1-lecture-notes/src/03-arithmetic-expressions/arithmetic-expressions.md

 implicit def sym2exp(x: String): Exp = Id(x)
 ```

-to lift integers and Strings to expressions.
+to lift integers and strings to expressions.
 Using these implicits, the example can be written as:

 ```scala mdoc:silent
 val test = Add(Mul("x", 2), Add("y", "y"))
 ```

 To give meaning to identifiers, we use _environments_.
-Environments are mappings from Identifiers (which we represent as Strings) to Values.
+Environments are mappings from identifiers (which we represent as strings) to values.
 In our simple language the only values are integers, hence:

 ```scala mdoc